-- Several types of balls (e.g., cotton balls, paper balls, bouncing balls)
+- Several types of balls (e.g., plastic balls, paper balls, cotton balls)

 - Sticky notes or small pieces of paper

 - Which Is the Best Ball of All? target text*

 *Items included below.

 State and Model the Objective

 Tell the children that they will call for a ball and will read and write words that end with the double -ll, such as all, tall, ball, call, small, fall, and wall.

 Call for the Ball

 - Read the Call for the Ball text (found below), pointing out the letter combination -ll in words like ball, call, wall, and hall.

 - Have the children follow the instructions in the text to play a game using the several types of balls: